Clapper Rails grunting at dusk (Apr, NJ).

 Hoo followed by multiple birds grunting (Apr, NJ).

 Virginia Rails have a squeakier grunting call than Clapper Rails, and as with that species, the grunt is often a duet by the male and female.
-The female caller is higher (Apr, NJ).
+The female call is higher (Apr, NJ).

 Single bird grunting (Apr, NJ)

-The ti-dik call of the Virginia Rail is thought to be made primarily by unmated males (May, ND).
+The ti-dik call of the Virginia Rail is thought to be made primarily by unmated males (Apr, PA).

 The common call of Sora (May, ND).